How does an Offset mortgage with us work?

 You won’t receive any Offset benefit.
 If this is the case, you may want to review your situation to make sure an Offset mortgage is still right for you.

-You can make overpayments on your Offset mortgage, but remember, after you’ve made an overpayment into your mortgage account, you won’t be able to access that money.
+You can make overpayments on your Offset mortgage (subject to the product's specific terms and conditions), but remember, after you’ve made an overpayment into your mortgage account, you won’t be able to access that money.

 If you think you might need the money in future, you can save it in your Offset savings account instead.
 That way, you’ll receive a greater Offset benefit and have access to the money whenever you need it.